 - To freeze, let the sausage cool, transfer it to freezer containers, and freeze for up to six months.

-- To reheat on the stovetop, transfer the frozen meat to a small pot, add about a quarter cup of water, cover, and cook on medium for 5 to 10 minutes or until heated through.
+- To reheat on the stovetop, transfer the frozen meat to a small pot, add about a quarter cup of water, cover, and cook over medium heat for 5 to 10 minutes, or until heated through.
 The water helps to defrost the meat without drying it out.
 You only need a little to do the job.
-Watch it closely so the water doesn’t evaporate and burn the meat.
+Watch it closely so the water doesn’t evaporate and the meat doesn’t burn.

 If you’ve tried my Italian chicken sausage recipe, please leave a comment below!